Blue American Bully

 If you associate Pitbulls with four breeds, including American Bully, Staffordshire Bull Terrier, American Pit Bull Terrier, and American Staffordshire Terrier, then Blue American Bully dogs are technically Pitbulls.

-However, if Pitbulls are short for the American Pit Bull Terrier breed, Blue American Bullies can’t be considered Pitbull.
+However, if Pitbulls are short for the American Pit Bull Terrier breed, Blue American bulls can’t be considered Pitbull.
 Since the latter case is more common, Bully breeders don’t call themselves Pitbull breeders to avoid confusion.

 In short, a Bully can be technically considered a Pitbull, but a Pitbull is not a Bully.

-What is the difference between a Blue American Bully and an American Bully?
+4. What is the difference between a Blue American Bully and an American Bully?

 The American Bully and the Blue American Bully are two different breeds of dogs derived from the American Pit Bull Terrier.